 Why do you run water when using the garbage disposal?

 Running water during your garbage disposal cycle can prevent the disposal from clogging.
 While it may be tempting to pour grease and other items down the drain, they are more likely to get stuck in the pipes.
 Even worse, they can clog the entire drain.
 Water is necessary to clear the disposal and prevent overflow.
-However, it would be best if you used it properly to avoid this problem.
+However, it would be best to use it properly to avoid this problem.

 Firstly, running water helps the disposal flush the ground-up residue out of the trap and down the waste pipe.
 Running water is like taking a vitamin: it helps the disposal grind up food particles and push them out.
 Moreover, it cools the arms of the disposal and balances the weight of the garbage in the cavity.
 Running water during garbage disposal helps the device function better and lasts longer.

 Second, running cold water during your garbage disposal cycle helps to remove grease and fat.
 Hot water may liquefy these substances and clog your drain.
 When you run cold water, you can flush food particles down the drain line while keeping the fat drippings in solid form.
-If your garbage disposal is clogging up, try one of these quick fixes.
+Try one of these quick fixes if your garbage disposal is clogged up.
 If none of them work, call a professional to come out and repair it.

-Can you put food waste down a garbage disposal?
+Can you put food waste down at the garbage disposal?

 The best way to prevent food scrap from clogging your garbage disposal is to avoid flushing large amounts of waste down at once.
 Feeding the garbage disposal with cold water helps food scrap run down the drainpipes.
 Try not to put any expandable foods down the garbage disposal, such as bones and eggshells, as these can cause clogs in the pipes and garbage disposal.